 Feeding bans are impossible to enforce.

 What about my house cat that likes to occasionally go outside.
 Will they get trapped?
-Possibly, if you cat leaves your properly.
+Possibly, if your cat leaves your property.
 If your cat is sterilized it most likely will not be leaving your property however you should have some type of identifier on your cat such as a breakaway collar.
 Microchips are also an option.
-Currently microchips are $15.00 plus tax at Prairie Paws.
+Currently, microchips are $15.00 plus tax at Prairie Paws.
 TNR trapping usually takes place over a few hours and in a small area.
-Door hangers will placed on doors in the area the trapping will be done.
-If you are worried your cat will roam away from your property during the trapping time please keep your cat inside for that short period (roughly a 3 hour period) that the trapping will be taking place.
-Traps are never left over night.

-There are a bunch of free roaming cats by my house, what should I do?
-Email Tim @ firstname.lastname@example.org
+There are a bunch of free-roaming cats by my house, what should I do?
+Call Debbie Nelson during shelter business hours at 785-242-2967 ex 1109 or email her at firstname.lastname@example.org

 Can I trap the cats myself and bring them to you?
-No. Trapping in Ottawa, KS without the city’s permission is against the law.
-The sterilization process is also on a schedule, we can not house feral cats for long periods of time awaiting their sterilization.
+Yes, but the sterilization process is on a schedule, we can not house feral cats for long periods of time awaiting their sterilization.
+Please call TNR Team Leader Debbie Nelson at 785-242-2967 ex 1109 to find out more information on scheduling and trapping.

 How can I help?
 There are so many ways you can help: Volunteer your time and help us trap.
 Help us get in touch with the feeders.
 Donate to the TNR Program.
 Let us know where the cat colonies are.
 Become a feeder (we can provide food for those in the TNR program).
 Sterilize and put identification on your owned cats if they free roam.
 Spay Neuter KC offers really great prices on sterilizations.
 We sell breakaway collars for cats at Prairie Paws and microchips are just $15.00 plus tax.
 We need your help to make this program a success.
 Nobody’s cats are everybody’s cats.

 Want more information about the trapping in Ottawa, KS or are you not located in the city limits of Ottawa, KS but are located in a neighboring community and want help with TNR?
-Email your questions to Tim @ email@example.com
+Email your questions to Debbie @ email@example.com or call Debbie Nelson during shelter business hours at 785-242-2967.

 Want to read more about TNR?
 Alley Cat Allies is the only national advocacy organization dedicated to the protection and humane treatment of cats.
 An engine for social change, Alley Cat Allies was the first organization to introduce and advocate for humane methods of feral cat care, particularly Trap-Neuter-Return, in the American animal protection community.
 In 20 short years, they have changed America to better understand and respect the lives of cats.
 Go to: http://www.alleycat.org/